 “How will an operator scale when these multiple virtual services and all of the associated lifecycles kick in?”

 “There are 3 steps to NFV operational automation.
 Number 1 is Intent driven orchestration, automating most of the lifecycles once the services are in production.
 Number 2 is reducing operational errors with Behaviour Driven Testing, testing all of the lifecycles before the service goes into production.
 The third step, having achieved a significant amount of automation with the first two steps, is with AI.
 Using artificial intelligence to apply diagnostics to uncover any problems that might not have been addressed previously.”

-Tackling NFV Complexity and Resource Challenges with StratOSS™
+Tackling Network Operations Complexity and Resource Challenges with StratOSS™

-Increasing complexity in NFV can place additional demand on scarce skill sets, breaking the business case.
+Increasing network service complexity can place additional demand on scarce skill sets, breaking the business case.
 Watch ‘Engineer Jack’ and ‘Operations Jill’ demonstrate how StratOSS™ can solve the problem.

-How can SDN/NFV fit into the networks of tomorrow – today?
+How can we scale to solve the complexity of the networks of tomorrow – today?

 Customer demand for bandwidth has never been higher, and networks are struggling to cope.